There are two ways of spreading the light; to be the candle or the mirror that reflects it —Edith Wharton

 - Ki—(lit.
 Japanese) energy, the energy of everything, which is usually translated as “universal life energy.”
 Animal Reiki Source.

 What is animal Reiki?
 It’s essentially meditating with your animals.
 But in a broader sense, Reiki is a spiritual system cultivating compassionate intention, which in turn may bring about healing transformation.
-The practices of Reiki help us navigate life’s challenges with grace and surrender while we to learn to listen to and be present for others in a compassionate space.
+The practice of Reiki helps us navigate life’s challenges with grace and surrender while we to learn to listen to and be present for others in a compassionate space.
 Offering one’s self as a conduit through which energy can flow for the good of another is the single most powerful gift that one can give and receive.

 During a Reiki session, animals often experience a deep state of peace as the Reiki clears imbalances, allowing for new and harmonious patterns of health and wellness to emerge.
 Physical contact is not a requirement for Reiki and traditionally the practitioner offers Reiki to the animal hands off.
 This way, the animal controls the treatment, either accepting Reiki from a distance or settling themselves against the practitioners hands.
+Many people have unique experiences in connecting with and learning from the animals themselves.

 Easy for anyone to learn and use, Reiki can do no harm, even when used by the most novice practitioner.
 It always goes to the deepest source of the problem and always supports a path towards balance and harmony. —Kathleen Prasad, Animal Reiki Source